2022 Gaza–Israel clashes: Timeline

 Israel began its attack on the Gaza Strip enclave in mid-afternoon on 5 August, with one targeting a building in the residential area where Tayseer Jabari, a PIJ military leader, lived.
 Palestinian medical sources said several people arrived at a hospital after Israeli raids.
-Among the people killed since the strikes started were four PIJ militants, a five-year-old girl and a twenty-three year old woman.
+Among the people killed since the strikes started were four PIJ militants, a five-year-old girl and a twenty-three-year-old woman.
 At 9 pm, Islamic Jihad in response fired some 160 rockets towards Israel.
 During the early morning of 6 August, Israel arrested 20 people in the West Bank, of which 19 were Islamic Jihad members.

 The operation was planned to last for one week but concluded after 66 hours.
 Israel characterized the airstrikes as a 'preemptive measure' to stop PIJ from taking revenge for the arrest of al-Saadi, calling it "a targeted campaign against PIJ".
 Middle East Eye reported that both Israeli and Palestinian analysts had called the attack 'unprovoked and strange'.

-The next day, other airstrikes were launched on Gaza, killing five people, including two men in Khan Yunis and an elderly woman in Beit Hanoun who was celebrating a wedding.
+The next day, other airstrikes were launched on Gaza, killing five people, including two men in Khan Yunis and an elderly woman in Beit Hanoun who had just celebrated a wedding.
 The escalation continued as Israeli fighter jets dropped two bombs destroying the house of a PIJ member.
 Militants continued to fire rounds of rockets into Israel with no casualties reported.

-The Israeli Home Front Command warned civilians within a range of 80 kms of Gaza to prepare for rocket fire.
+The Israeli Home Front Command warned civilians within a range of 80 km of Gaza to prepare for rocket fire.
 In response to the airstrikes, militants fired dozens of rockets into Israel, with the PIJ saying that it had fired more than a hundred.
 As of 6 August 2022, over 160 projectiles were fired at Israel and Israeli civilians rushed into shelters.
 The Barzilai Medical Center treated 13 people for injuries.